-$$\sigma \frac{\partial \mathbf{A}}{\partial t} + \nabla \times \left(\frac{1}{\mu} \nabla \times \mathbf{A}\right) = \mathbf{0}$$
+$$\sigma \frac{\partial \mathbf{A}}{\partial t} + \nabla \times \left(\frac{1}{\mu} \nabla \times \mathbf{A} \right) = 0$$

 Rotation is modeled using a ready-made physics interface for rotating machinery.
 The center part of the geometry, containing the rotor and part of the air-gap, rotates relative to the coordinate system of the stator.
 The rotor and the stator are imported as two separate geometry objects, so it is possible to use an assembly (see Finalizing the Geometry in the COMSOL Multiphysics Reference Manual for details).
 This has several advantages: the coupling between the rotor and the stator is done automatically, the parts are meshed independently, and it allows for a discontinuity in the vector potential at the interface between the two geometry objects (called slits).
-The rotor problem is solved in a rotating coordinate system where the rotor is fixed (the rotor frame), whereas the stator frame).
+The rotor problem is solved in a rotating coordinate system where the rotor is fixed (the rotor frame), whereas the stator problem is solved in a coordinate system that is fixed with respect to the stator (the stator frame).
 An identity pair connecting the rotating rotor frame with the fixed stator frame is created between the rotor and the stator.
 The identity pair enforces continuity for the vector potential in the global fixed coordinate system (the stator frame).